fordevio/wharf/README.md

 ![Wharf](./assets/wharf.png)
-# Wharf - A tool to organize your server
+# wharf - A tool to organize your server